Learn About The Wood We Use

 Hemlock

-Hemlock is a clean, light-toned softwood that is commonly used in sauna construction, particularly for interiors.
+Hemlock is a clean, light-toned softwood that is commonly used in sauna construction.
 It has a smooth, uniform grain with very few knots, giving it a more modern and refined appearance compared to more rustic woods.
 Unlike cedar, hemlock is non-aromatic, which makes it a great option for those who prefer a neutral scent or have sensitivities to strong wood oils.
-It is stable and resists warping in the controlled environment of a sauna, but it does not have the same natural resistance to moisture, rot, or insects as red cedar or Thermowood, which is why we typically only use it for the inside of our designs.
+It is stable and resists warping in the controlled environment of a sauna, but it does not have the same natural resistance to moisture, rot, or insects as red cedar or Thermowood, which is why we typically only use it for the inside of our designs upon request.
+We do not recommend hemlock as an exterior wood as it degrades much faster in weather and is a bit more expensive than thermowood.

 Birch